Peersyst/one-click-connect/docs/docs/guides/intro.md

 sidebar_position: 1
 ---

-# Guides
+# Overview

-Welcome to the OneClickConnect guides!
-Here you'll find step-by-step guides to help you integrate OneClickConnect into your applications.
+Welcome to the 1ClickConnect guides!
+Here you'll find step-by-step guides to help you integrate 1ClickConnect into your applications.

 ## What you'll find here

-- **DApp Integration**: Learn how to integrate OneClickConnect into your decentralized applications
+- [DApp Integration](./integrate_dapp.md): Learn how to integrate 1ClickConnect into your decentralized applications.
-- **Wallet Integration**: Discover how to add OneClickConnect support to your wallet
+- [Wallet Integration](./integrate_wallet.md): Discover how to add 1ClickConnect support to your wallet.

 ## Getting Started

-Choose a tutorial from the sidebar based on your needs:
+Choose a guide from the sidebar based on your needs:

-- If you're building a DApp, start with the DApp Integration tutorials
+- If you're building a DApp, start with the DApp Integration guide.
-- If you're developing a wallet, begin with the Wallet Integration tutorials
+- If you're developing a wallet, begin with the Wallet Integration guide.

-Each tutorial includes:

-- Step-by-step instructions
-- Code examples
-- Best practices
-- Common pitfalls to avoid